 - a student is looking to make changes to their course, as these could affect their immigration status

-- you are making any changes to programmes, as changes could mean that the University is not able to sponsor visa holding students for that changed programme
+- you are making any changes to programmes, as changes could mean that the University is not able to sponsor non-UK students for that changed programme

 - you believe a student's change of personal circumstances could affect their immigration status